Skip to content

 3. Automate Record Migration

 20+ DNS records, each with specific formats, priorities, TTLs.
 Manual copying guarantees typos.
+APIs provided accuracy: export from Route53 (AWS CLI), import to Cloudflare (API), and programmatic comparison to verify all matched.

 Result: Zero typos.
 Zero manual record editing.